leo-gan/GLD.SerializerBenchmark/README.md

 Sorry, this project is not about the best serializer.
 Here I gather the code which shows in several lines of code, how to use different .NET serializers.
 Just copy-past code in your project.
 That is the goal.
 I want to use serializer in the simplest way but it is good to know if this way would really hit your code performance.
 That is why I added some measurements, as the byproduct.

 Please, do not take these measurements too seriously.
 I have some numbers, but this project is not the right place to get decisions about serializer performance.
-I did not spent time to get the best results.
-If you have the expertise, please, feel free to modify code to get numbers that are more reliable.
+It uses serializers just in the simples way.
+It does not use the specific methods in some serializers to get the better speed or size.

 **Note:** I have not tested the serializers that require [IDL](http://en.wikipedia.org/wiki/Interface_description_language) for serialization: [Thrift](https://thrift.apache.org/), [Cap'n Proto](https://github.com/mgravell/capnproto-net), [FlatBuffers](https://github.com/google/flatbuffers), [Simple Binary Encoding](https://github.com/real-logic/simple-binary-encoding).
 Those sophisticated beasts are not easy in work, they needed for something more special than straightforward serialization for messaging.
 These serializers are on my Todo list.
 ProtoBuf for .NET implementation was upgraded to use attributes instead of IDL, kudos to [Marc Gravell](http://blog.marcgravell.com/).